-- 1. Background - 2.
-Study Goals - 3.
-Study Methods - 3.1 Sources of Information and Data Collection - 3.2 Method of Data Analysis - 4.
-Review of the Literature Long-Term Effects of Exposure to the Atrocities of the Holocaust - 5.
-Estimated Number of Holocaust Survivors Living in Israel, by Age Group, 2008-2025 - 6.
-Holocaust Survivors Eligible for Services under the Community Long-Term Care Insurance Law and for Nursing Services from the Foundation for the Benefit of Holocaust Victims in Israel (2008-2025) - 7.
-Characteristics of Holocaust Survivors Living in Israel Today - 7.1 Personal Background during the Holocaust - 7.2 Demographic Characteristics - 7.3 State of Health - 7.4 Mental Well-Being and Mental Disorders in the Course of Life - 7.5 Physical and Cognitive Functioning Difficulties and Impaired Mobility and Movement - 7.6 Social Situation - 7.7 Utilization of Health Services and Health Expenditure - 7.8 Characteristics of Survivors who have Immigrated since 1990 - 8.
-Findings from the Survey of Needs of Holocaust Survivors Receiving Assistance from the Foundation for the Benefit of Holocaust Victims in Israel - 8.1 Sociodemographic Characteristics of the Foundation Population - 8.2 Functioning and Mobility of Survivors Receiving Foundation Assistance - 8.3 State of Health - 8.4 Emotional State and Social Situation - 8.5 Utilization of Health and Paramedical Services - 8.6 Utilization of Social Services and Long-Term Care - 8.7 Housing Conditions and Financial Situation - 8.8 Relationship with the Foundation for the Benefit of Holocaust Victims in Israel - 8.9 Unmet Needs of the Foundation Population - 8.10 Characteristics and Unmet Needs of Beneficiaries of the Long-Term Care Insurance Law among those Eligible and Ineligible for Additional Hours of Care from the Foundation - 8.11 Care Burden on Children Caring for their Elderly Parent - 9.
-Needs of Holocaust Survivors Living in Institutions as Revealed in Interviews with Professionals at the Institutions - 10.
-Developing Services for Holocaust Survivors Issues Raised in Discussion with Professionals
+1. Background 1 2.
+Study Goals 1 3.
+Study Methods3.1 Sources of Information and Data Collection3.2 Method of Data Analysis 2 2 4 4.
+Review of the Literature - Long-Term Effects of Exposure to the Atrocities of the Holocaust 5 5.
+Estimated Number of Holocaust Survivors Living in Israel, by Age Group, 2008-2025 9 6.
+Holocaust Survivors Eligible for Services under the Community Long-Term Care Insurance Law and for Nursing Services from the Foundation for the Benefit of Holocaust Victims in Israel (2008-2025) 12 7.
+Characteristics of Holocaust Survivors Living in Israel Today 7.1 Personal Background during the Holocaust 7.2 Demographic Characteristics 7.3 State of Health 7.4 Mental Well-Being and Mental Disorders in the Course of Life 7.5 Physical and Cognitive Functioning Difficulties and Impaired Mobility and Movement 7.6 Social Situation 7.7 Utilization of Health Services and Health Expenditure 7.8 Characteristics of Survivors who have Immigrated since 1990 19 19 20 22 23 24 25 26 Findings from the Survey of Needs of Holocaust Survivors Receiving Assistance from the Foundation for the Benefit of Holocaust Victims in Israel 8.1 Sociodemographic Characteristics of the Foundation Population 8.2 Functioning and Mobility of Survivors Receiving Foundation Assistance 8.3 State of Health 8.4 Emotional State and Social Situation 8.5 Utilization of Health and Paramedical Services 8.6 Utilization of Social Services and Long-Term Care 8.7 Housing Conditions and Financial Situation 8.8 Relationship with the Foundation Population 8.10 Characteristics and Unmet Needs of Beneficiaries of the Long-Term Care Insurance Law among those Eligible and Ineligible for Additional Hours of Care from the Foundation 8.11 Care Burden on Children Caring for their Elderly Parent 28 28 30 32 34 37 38 40 42 43 43 45 9.
+Needs of Holocaust Survivors Living in Institutions as Revealed in Interviews with Professionals at the Institutions 46 1(Developing Services for Holocaust Survivors - Issues Raised in Discussion with Professionals 48 B ibliography 50